NewEconomicPolicy/HoliSoilsSpGlEc/README.md

-# This is the spatial variation of Global Ecosse for the HoliSoils project
+# This is the limited data spatial variation of Global Ecosse for the HoliSoils project